MrKaszeba19/PapajLang/README.md

 *to be extended*

 ### Stack operations

+#### Stack calculating functions
 - If you already own some values on the stack, e.g. after solving some minor expressions (`2 3 +  9 5 -` leaves 5 and 4 on the stack respectively), you may use stack operations on them by taking **ALL** its values.

 **Note 1:** Values themselves are put on the stack when solving the expression.
 **Note 2:** The stack operations clear entire stack after execution.